maksiym/Java-Labs/README.md

 ->Important: only the class hierarchy needs to be implemented, the search code for items in lists or collections is not included in the 2nd work

 ->You should also create objects of the classes you have implemented in a separate Main class, which will contain the main method

+#Java Lab 3:

+->Add the implementation of methods lab2